tardis-sn/tardis/docs/physics/montecarlo/propagation.rst

 photospheric radius :math:`R_{\mathrm{phot}}`, the Stefan-Boltzmann constant :math:`\sigma_{\mathrm{R}}` and the physical duration of the simulation :math:`\Delta t` appear here).
-To commence the packet propagation, each packet is assigned an initial propagation direction (note that propogation direction is defined as :math:`\mu = \cos
+To commence the packet propagation, each packet is assigned an initial propagation direction (note that propagation direction is defined as :math:`\mu = \cos
 \theta` with :math:`\theta` being the angle the photon path makes with the radial direction)